 4. If you have a green thumb, consider planting peppermint and lavender.
 They’re nature’s repellent!

-The town uses two incesticies for mosquito contol.
-We have also provided a link to CDC's Fact Sheets that you may find useful.
+The town uses two insecticides for mosquito control.
+We have also provided a link to CDC’s Fact Sheets that you may find useful.

 NCDOT Announces Online Pothole Reporting